OpenPM-Foundry/The-OpenPM-Playbook/docs/vibe-coding-guidelines.md

-# Comprehensive Vibe Coding Guideline for Zero-to-One Stage Startups
+# Guidelines for the "Vibe Coders"

 ---